darkecology/darkeco-dataset/README.md

 ## Organization

-The data directory, when populated, has this structure:
+The data directory has this structure:
 ```
 data/
 ├── meta/           # metadata